fivetwentythree/exp/content/posts/nicomachean-ethics.md

 **Moral virtues** are things like courage, temperance, and justice.
 You get these by practice and habit.
 These are more like muscle memory, or how a trader develops an instinct for when a deal smells funny.
 You can't learn courage from a book any more than you can learn to ride a bike from a PowerPoint presentation.

 The clever bit—and this is peak Aristotle—is that moral virtues are all about finding the _mean_ between extremes.
-Not "mean" like average, but mean like the sweet spot.
+Not "mean" like average, but mean like the [sweet spot](<https://en.wikipedia.org/wiki/Flow_(psychology)>).
 It's portfolio optimization for your character.

 Take courage.
 Too little and you're a coward.
 Too much and you're reckless, probably running a crypto exchange.
 The virtue is in the middle: being appropriately afraid of actually scary things (bankruptcy, death, regulators) while not being afraid of things that aren't actually scary (public speaking, commitment, switching to dark mode).